Primal dual methods for Wasserstein gradient flows: Numerical Method

 Primal-dual methods for solving optimization problems in which the objective function is the sum of two convex functions, as in Problem \ref{3a}, are widely available \cite{CP11}.
 However, analogous methods for optimizations problems in which the objective function is the sum of three convex functions, as in Problem \ref{3b}, have only recently emerged \cite{DavisYin17, Yan17}.
 In particular, in Algorithm \ref{alg:dis}, for Problem \ref{3a}, we use Chambolle and Pock's well-known primal dual algorithm, and in Algorithm \ref{alg:nonlinear}, for Problem \ref{3b}, we use Yan's recent extension of this algorithm to objective functions with three convex terms.
 Both algorithms offer an extended range of primal and dual step sizes $\lambda$ and $\sigma$ and low per-iteration complexity, due to the sparseness of $\Smat$, $\Amat$, and $\tilde{\Amat}$.
+Note specifically that the success of Algorithm 1 depends on the ease of computing the proximal operators related to $\phi$ and $\indi_\delta$, and therefore if we simply group the additional energy term in Problem \ref{3b} to either $\phi$ or $\indi_\delta$, it would violate such property.
+Instead, we shall consider $E(u)$ as a separate term and take advantage of its smoothness, as shown in Algorithm 2.
 Finally, in Algorithm \ref{alg:nonlinearJKO}, we describe how Algorithm \ref{alg:nonlinear} can be iterated to approximate the full JKO sequence and, consequently, solutions of a range of nonlinear partial differential equations of Wasserstein gradient flow type.

 To initialize both algorithms, we choose $\phi^0$ and $m^0$ to be zero vectors, and for $\rho^0$, we let its components at the initial time (i.e., $k = 0$) be $\rho_0(x)$ evaluated on an equally spaced grid of width $\Delta x$, and other times to be zero.
 The stopping criteria consists of checking the PDE constraint \eqref{BB81}--\eqref{BB82} along with the convergence monitors: